brecode/k8s-cluster-bootstrap/README.md

   + `KUBE_MASTER_IP` - is the IP of the kubernetes master node that listens for connections from the other nodes
   + `KUBEADM_TOKEN` - token generated from `kubeadm token generate` command.
 This token will later be used to authenticate the nodes that will join the cluster. *Do not share the token with un-authorized users*

-  4. Bootstrap the master (need to run as root) and as an argument node's username
+  4. Bootstrap the master (need to run as root) and pass the node's username as an argument
   ```bash
   sudo ./bootstrap-master.sh username
   ```